EconomicsObservatory/ECOdataHUB/guidelines/README.md

 # Economics Observatory Data Guidelines

 At the **Observatory**, we strive to follow current best practices to stay up to date with recent developments of the rapidly-changing world of data visualisation.
-We maintain a set of guidelines that we use internally for designing our visualisations - but they are also free to share and please feel free to raise an [Issue](https://github.com/EconomicsObservatory/ECOvdataHUB/issues) if you have any suggestions, everyone and everything is welcome! 💙
+We maintain a set of guidelines that we use internally for designing and maintaining our datasets - please feel free to raise an [Issue](https://github.com/EconomicsObservatory/ECOdataHUB/issues) if you have any suggestions, everyone and everything is welcome! 💙

 <hr>